Gbangbolaoluwagbemiga/centrifuge/README.md

         chainhook predicates scan chainhook.json --testnet
         ```
     *   **Cloud**: Deploy the backend and register the hook on [Hiro Platform](https://platform.hiro.so).

+## Mainnet Deployment

+To deploy the contract to the Stacks Mainnet:

+1.  **Prepare your Wallet**: Ensure you have a 12 or 24-word secret phrase (mnemonic) for a wallet that holds STX.
+2.  **Generate Deployment Plan**:
+    Run the following command in the `contracts/` directory, replacing the mnemonic with your own:

+    ```bash
+    cd contracts
+    MNEMONIC="your 12 or 24 word seed phrase here" clarinet deployments generate --mainnet
+    ```

+    *Note: This generates a `default.mainnet-plan.yaml` file.*

+3.  **Deploy**:
+    Execute the deployment plan:

+    ```bash
+    MNEMONIC="your 12 or 24 word seed phrase here" clarinet deploy --mainnet --plan default.mainnet-plan.yaml
+    ```

+    *Warning: This will cost real STX.*

+4.  **Verify**: Check the explorer link provided in the output to confirm the contract is deployed.

 ## License